bradcush/dotfiles/README.md

 # dotfiles

-macOS and Arch Linux dotfiles, install, and configuration.
-The hypothesis for organization of this repository is that tools for operating systems are configured similarly enough that it makes sense to share most things.
+Arch Linux dotfiles, install, and configuration.
+The approach for organization of this repository is that we intend to use a single operating system and organize dotfiles relative to their actual linked path. system.

 ## Configuration

-Applications and utilities are used on both systems unless otherwise noted.
-Operating system specifics like paths are conditionally set per script.
-Most scripts are meant to be run on for operating system.

 - Alacritty
 - DWM (Linux)